As a new entrepreneur, choosing the right legal form for starting a business in Sweden is important to meet your future goals. Therefore, we

 The beneficial owner(s) must be appointed in four weeks after the company has been established.
 That can be done electronically, and it requires a state fee payment.

-Establishing a Branch
+Establishing a Branch in Sweden

 A foreign company’s branch has to be registered in the business registry.
-We can also help you with a branch registration.
+We can also help you with branch registration.
 The foreign company owning the branch is fully responsible for the obligations and actions of the branch.
-It also has to appoint an executive director for the branch by sending a relevant application to the business registry.
+It also has to appoint an executive director for the branch by sending a relevant application to the Swedish business registry.
 If the executive director doesn’t live in Sweden or doesn’t have a Swedish identification code, then a legal contact person must be appointed for the branch.